halifecik/interestCalculator/README.md

-# 💰 Profit Calculator — Inflation-Aware Investment Simulator
+# 💰 Interest Calculator — Inflation-Aware Investment Simulator

 > A terminal-based financial simulation tool that helps you project long-term investments while adjusting for inflation.
 > Built in C, with CSV and chart output powered by Gnuplot.